odennav/vmware-vsphere-sddc-private-cloud/README.md

 ## Deploy vCenter Server Appliance

-You can deploy the vCenter Server appliance on an ESXi host 7.0 or later, or on a vCenter Server instance 7.0.
+You can deploy the vCenter Server appliance on an ESXi host 7/8, or on a vCenter Server instance 7/8.

 When you use Fully Qualified Domain Names, verify that the client machine from which you are deploying the appliance and the network on which you are deploying the appliance use the same DNS server.